 Minneapolis also has a large and vibrant LGBTQ community.
 The city’s inclusiveness to this community goes back 50 years.
 In 1970, the first LGBT national gathering was held here.
 In 1988, the city hosted the first international meeting of GLBT Natives.
 In 2005, Minneapolis was the first major city to hire a lesbian fire chief.
 In 2016, the city was given a perfect rating by LGBTQ Nation.

 OutFront Minnesota was founded in 1987 in Minneapolis.
 For the past 34 years, the organization has fought for LGBTQ justice and equity.

 Minneapolis has a number of businesses that cater to the LGBTQ population.
-One of them the Gay 90’s nightclub, which reopened on April 30.
+One of them is the Gay 90’s nightclub.

 Minneapolis also has a lively music and arts scene.